RadioactiveJelly/ravenfield-voicepack-template/README.md

 Now what if you only want your pack to have infantry lines or just announcer lines?
 In the DataContainer component of your prefab, you'll find two boolean values.
 Setting hasInfantryLines to false will tell the main mutator to not add your pack to the list of infantry lines.
 Setting hasAnnouncerLines to false will do the same for the announcer clips.

 For debug purposes, there are also strings to set your voice pack name and its announcer pack name.

+# Publishing

+All done with setting up?
+Before you publish your mod, make sure to test it first!
+Select your content mod, and press Ctrl + E. This will export your mod.
+Now run the game with the Team Voices 3.0 mutator active and see if your lines are playing properly.
+All good?
+Now go back to Unity and go to Ravenfield Tools -> Publish To Steam Workshop and follow the instructions there.

+Congratulations, you've made your first voice pack!